ganeti/ganeti/man/gnt-backup.rst

 The optional second value of the ``--node`` is used for the drbd template and specifies the remote node.

+The ``--compress`` option is used to specify which compression mode is used for moves during the import.
+Valid values are 'none' (the default) and 'gzip'.

 The ``--src-dir`` option allows importing instances from a directory below ``@CUSTOM_EXPORT_DIR@``.